 Bonds are negotiable instruments required by federal and state law from construction contractors as a form of insurance.
-The bonds are available to contractors from surety companies, which are then turned over to the grantee to protect against situations that may arise.
+The bonds are available to contractors from surety companies, which Attachment 5-3: Subcontract Form are then turned over to the subrecipient to protect against situations that may arise.
 Some of these situations include: